Miami has 3 games PPD by virus; A&M on pause for 2nd week - WHIZ News

-No. 12 Miami had its remaining three games postponed Monday because of COVID-19 cases in the program, forcing the Atlantic Coast Conference to reschedule a total of six games over the last month of the season.
+No. 12 Miami had its remaining three games rescheduled Monday because of COVID-19 cases in the program, forcing the Atlantic Coast Conference to shuffle a total of six games over the last month of the season.

 Georgia Tech at Miami scheduled for Saturday is now tentatively set for Dec.
 19, the date of the ACC championship game.
 Miami’s game at Wake Forest that was scheduled for Nov.
 28 was moved to Dec.
 5, and its game against North Carolina was moved back a week to Dec.
 12.